 Bloomfield Hills Schools

-Offers a progressive curriculum in a multitude of unique learning environments.
-One such environment is the Charles L. Bowers School Farm, which is the present day location of the Barton Farmhouse and Craig Log Cabin.
+Offers a progressive curriculum in a multitude of unique learning environments, including Charles L. Bowers School Farm, which is the location of the Barton Farmhouse and Craig Log Cabin.

 Charter Township of Bloomfield